ronik85/async-post-manager/README.md

 ## Project Overview

 This project is a frontend application built with React and TypeScript.
 It features user authentication and protected routes for managing posts.
-The application uses local storage to handle authentication tokens and provides a simple UI for user interaction.
+The application uses local storage to handle authentication tokens and provides a user-friendly interface for post management.

 ## Features

-- User login with username and password.
+- **User Authentication**: Log in with a username and password to access the post management page.
-- Protected routes for authenticated users.
+- **Protected Routes**: Ensure that only authenticated users can access the post management features.
-- Post management interface for creating random post and searching it
+- **Post Management Interface**: After logging in, view the total number of posts , queue size , successful post , total attempts , failed post and search for posts by title, The search results will display only the titles of the posts.

 ## Technologies Used

-- React
+- **React**: For building the user interface.
-- TypeScript
+- **TypeScript**: For static typing and enhanced development experience.
-- React Router DOM
+- **React Router DOM**: For routing and navigation between different views.
-- Axios
+- **Axios**: For handling HTTP requests.
-- React Toastify for notifications
+- **React Toastify**: For providing toast notifications.
-- CSS for styling
+- **CSS**: For styling the application.

-### Installation
+## Installation

 1. Clone the repository: